python/cpython/Doc/library/sqlite3.rst

    The recommended way of controlling transactions is via the :attr:`~Connection.autocommit` attribute.
-   See :ref:`sqlite3-controlling-transactions`.
+   See :ref:`sqlite3-transaction-control-autocommit`.

-If :attr:`~Connection.autocommit` is set to :data:`DEPRECATED_TRANSACTION_CONTROL`, transaction control is selected using the :attr:`~Connection.isolation_level` attribute.
+If :attr:`Connection.autocommit` is set to :data:`DEPRECATED_TRANSACTION_CONTROL`,
+transaction behaviour is controlled using the :attr:`Connection.isolation_level` attribute.

 If the connection attribute :attr:`~Connection.isolation_level` is not ``None``,